p-slash/lyspeq/README.md

     SaveEachSpectrumResult 0

-These lookup tables are saved with the follwoing file name bases to `FileInputDir`:
+These lookup tables are saved with the follwoing file name bases to `OutputDir`:

     SignalLookUpTableBase          signal_lookup
     DerivativeSLookUpTableBase     derivative_lookup